KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 The source of complexity: understanding the equivalent concepts across languages

 ![](pycon-us-2026-recap-images/the-art-of-extending-python-setup-and-benchmark.png)
-As an alterntive to Python's glob module, Cristián wrote his own fastglob module in C++.
+As an alternative to Python's glob module, Cristián wrote his own fastglob module in C++.
 An 89.7% performance improvement was achieved.

 "Why we are not using C++ instead of Rust, besides safety" is a mystery to him.